muratk3n/thirdwave/en/README.md

 can *make* it affordable.
 Is oil cheap to produce?
 Its companies received trillions in subsidies in the past that made this fuel possible.
-Tech is subsidized, you are paying locals, you are paying to CIA to stir shit up in the region so u can get oil.
+Tech is subsidized, you are paying locals, you are paying to CIA to stir shit up in the region so u can get oil....
 All bcz powers that be wanted this fuel be possible, and it became possible.
+Obviously engineering, chemical-wise it had certain properties that made it optimal.
+That is the starting point.

 ---